Lyft Fatal Accident Law: What You Need To Know

 - Protect grieving family members from being taken advantage of by misrepresentations made by an insurance company for an at-fault negligent Lyft driver – which happens far too often because Michigan’s refusal to enact bad faith laws.

 Need help?
 Call Michigan Auto Law for a free consultation

-If you have tragically lost a loved one in a deadly Lyft crash and would like to speak with an experienced attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our injury lawyers.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+If you have tragically lost a loved one in a deadly Lyft crash and would like to speak with an experienced attorney, call toll free anytime 24/7 at (800) 968-1001 for a free consultation with one of our injury lawyers.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.